 ZOOM! is a revolutionary teeth whitening process completed in your dentist’s office.
 It uses hydrogen gel and a special bleaching lamp for power assistance.
 It’s a safe, effective practice that many people can complete on a long lunch break—the process takes only 90 minutes.
 However, you’ll have to take some care with your teeth to maintain the results.

 The first 48 hours after your ZOOM!
-Teeth Whitening is the most important, so be very aware of what you eat and drink during this time.
-Certain foods tend to stain teeth, and yours will be particularly vulnerable at first.
+Teeth Whitening is the most important, so be aware of what you eat and drink during this time.
+Certain foods tend to stain teeth, and yours will be particularly vulnerable initially.

 Tea and coffee can quickly stain your teeth, but if you must have these or dark-colored sodas for a little caffeine boost, use a straw instead of sipping directly from the mug or glass.
 Citrus foods should also be limited immediately, as they can weaken the enamel of your teeth.

 Additional foods and drinks that can lead to discoloration include:

 - Darker sauces, such as soy sauce, barbeque sauce, or ketchup

 Instead, choose white or lighter-colored vegetables, white meat such as chicken or pork, non-acidic fruits, and clear beverages.
 Water is always great!